hucklesberries/PumpHouseBoss/STANDARDS.md

 # STANDARDS.md — Project Conventions & Coding Standards

+> **Scope & Purpose:**
+> This document defines the conventions, standards, and best practices for all contributors to PumpHouseBoss.
+It ensures code quality, maintainability, and a consistent developer experience across the project.

 This document defines the conventions, standards, and best practices for all contributors to the PumpHouseBoss project.
 Adhering to these standards ensures code quality, maintainability, and a consistent developer experience.

 For the purpose of this project, the following terms are defined: